Sylvester Stallone

-Stallone continued his established roles in Rocky Balboa (2006) and Rambo (2008) before launching The Expendables film franchise (2010–present), in which he starred as the mercenary Barney Ross.
+Stallone continued his established roles in Rocky Balboa (2006) and Rambo (2008) before launching The Expendables film franchise (2010–present), in which he wrote most of the films and starred as the mercenary Barney Ross.
 In 2013, he starred in the successful film Escape Plan and appeared in its sequels.
 In 2015, he returned to Rocky again with Creed, in which a retired Rocky mentors former rival Apollo Creed's son Adonis Creed.
 The film brought Stallone widespread praise and his first Golden Globe Award, as well as a third Academy Award nomination, having been first nominated for the same role 40 years prior.
 He also starred in the sequel Creed II (2018) and portrayed Stakar Ogord in the Marvel Cinematic Universe films Guardians of the Galaxy Vol. 2 (2017) and Guardians of the Galaxy Vol. 3 (2023).

 Regarded as an icon of action cinema, Stallone is credited with helping redefine the Hollywood action hero.
 He has occasionally ventured from the action genre, with mixed results.
 He starred in the comedies Oscar (1991) and Stop!
-Or My Mom Will Shoot (1992), the first film failed at box office office but the second one had modest success.
+Or My Mom Will Shoot (1992); the first film failed at box office but the second one had modest success.
 He also starred in the 1997 drama Cop Land, for which he temporarily shed his sculpted physique and gained weight for his role as a powerless sheriff.
 In television, he has starred in the Paramount+ crime series Tulsa King (2022–present).
 In addition to his film work, Stallone is a noted art collector and painter, and has written books on fitness.